-It is important to understand the context of youth offending, that is:
+It is important to understand the context of youth offending.

-Most young people who come into contact with the police before the age of 18 will not become ‘career criminals’; their contact will be short lived and relatively minor, and they will grow out of offending from late adolescence (Snapshot 2011: Children and Young People in Queensland / Commission for Children and Young People and Child Guardian).
+Most young people who come into contact with police before the age of 18 will not become ‘career criminals’; their contact will be short lived and relatively minor, and they will grow out of offending from late adolescence (Snapshot 2011: Children and Young People in Queensland, Commission for Children and Young People and Child Guardian).

 The small group of those who continue to offend share a number of challenges.
 On a given day in 2019, of children in detention (Youth Justice Pocket Stats 2019-2020):

 - 60% had experienced or been impacted by domestic and family violence

 - 55% were disengaged from education, training or employment

 - 46% had a mental health and/or behavioural disorder (diagnosed or suspected)

 - 38% had used ice or other methamphetamines

 - 30% had at least one parent who spent time in adult custody